National Cybersecurity Center of Excellence

 The National Cybersecurity Center of Excellence (NCCoE) is a US government organization that builds and publicly shares solutions to cybersecurity problems faced by U.S. businesses.
 The center, located in Rockville, Maryland, was established in 2012 through a partnership with the National Institute of Standards and Technology (NIST), the state of Maryland, and Montgomery County.
 The center is partnered with nearly 20 market-leading IT companies, which contribute hardware, software and expertise.

-The NCCoE asks industry sector members about their cybersecurity problems, then selects issues that affect an entire sector or reaches across sectors.
+The NCCoE asks industry sector members about their cybersecurity problems, and then selects issues that affect an entire sector or reach across sectors.
 The center forms a team of people from cybersecurity technology companies, other federal agencies and academia to address each problem.
 The teams work in the center's labs to build example solutions using commercially available, off-the-shelf products.
 For each example solution, the NCCoE publishes a practice guide, a collection of the materials and information needed to deploy the example solution, and makes it available to the general public.
-The center's goal is to "accelerate the deployment and use of secure technologies" that can help businesses improve their defenses against cyber attack.
+The center's goal is to "accelerate the deployment and use of secure technologies" that can help businesses improve their defenses against cyber attacks.